PLP-MERN-Stack-Development/real-time-communication-with-socket-io-Ajoke752/README.md

 This assignment focuses on building a real-time chat application using Socket.io, implementing bidirectional communication between clients and server.

-## Assignment Overview

-You will build a chat application with the following features:

 # Real-Time Chat Application — Socket.io + React

 This repository is a fully working demonstration of a real-time chat application built with Socket.io on the server side and a React front-end.
 It was created as a learning project and includes a set of production-minded features while keeping the code approachable and easy to extend.